 You probably know this record-holding New York Giant for being one of the best defensive ends in the game.
 Yet, it might surprise you that football legend Michael Strahan is a big cigar fan.
 When he’s not on TV, one of Strahan’s notable quotes is saying that a good cigar is something he can’t live without.

 Strahan has gone so far as to build himself a luxurious, cigar-friendly “man cave.”
 Here, he relaxes and gets away from his busy schedule.
 It even includes a custom, refrigerator-sized humidor.
 According to Strahan, his favorite way to decompress is to sit in his man cave and “do nothing” for a while; this generally translates to smoking a great cigar and watching television to unwind.

-From Young Upstart to Record Holder
+From Young Upstart to Football Legend

 Going Pro and Rough Starts

-Post-NFL Career Change and Living the Cigar Lifestyle
+Post-NFL Career Change and Cigar Lifestyle

-What’s Next For The Greatest Defensive End in the Game?
+What’s Next For the Football Legend?

 Today, the football legend stays busy with all his television appearances.
 Yet, he still has time for other activities.
 In addition to smoking great sticks, Strahan also collects cigars.
 He’s also into cars and a handful of different hobbies.

 When he’s not in the news, Strahan stays busy with philanthropic work.
 He supports organizations like St. Jude’s Children’s Hospital and serves as an ad campaign spokesperson.

 Strahan is busy building his branded clothing and accessories line.
 That includes men’s apparel, suits, and shoes.
 So chances are, even if you aren’t seeing or hearing him, you might find yourself wearing clothing by Strahan.